fshafiee/laravel-once/README.md

 });
 ```

 If you decide not to use the package service provider, or these rollable tasks are generated outside the context of jobs or HTTP requests
-(e.g. cron jobs, ad-hoc scripts, etc.), you need to `commit` the tasks manually.
+(e.g. cron jobs, adhoc scripts, etc.), you need to `commit` the tasks manually.

 ---